-Mexico City also leads in occupancy of beds with a ventilator, with 71%; while Aguascalientes has 65%; Baja California, 63%; the State of Mexico, 53%; and Zacatecas, 48%.
+Mexico City also leads in occupancy of beds with a ventilator, with 71%; while Aguascalientes has 65%;

+Baja California, 63%; the State of Mexico, 53%; and Zacatecas, 48%.

-From another perspective, according to Colectivo Cero Desabasto (2019), headed by Nosotrxs AC,22 (who represent 3 a vist work of a perso; han 23 thousand patients have known to the right to com/3zbtuer health and access to medicines),23 the percentage of non-stocked prescriptions increased from the last four months of 2019 until before the contingency.
+From another perspective, according to Colectivo Cero Desabasto (2019), headed by Nosotrxs AC, (who represent a network of more than 23 thousand patients in Mexico for the collective demand for the right to health and access to medicines), the percentage of non-stocked prescriptions increased from the last four months of 2019 until before the contingency.